melezhik/sparrowup/README.md

 POST /check/$server/$project

-where $server is ip adress or hostname, $project is project name ( a proper directort should exist in reposiotry )
+where $server is ip adress or host-name, $project is project name ( a proper directory should exist in repository )

 Example: